robzed/Forth-Lift-Challenge-2/README.md

 There the Forth2020 Facebook group post challenges.
 This one is a #2 in the Lift Challenge Series

-https://docs.google.com/document/d/e/2PACX-1vTwYgkNJRoDjYE7CUL5EMKEmP7vlVcIcQpYio_GAuGAN940Y36JGNRturhMNjsZhcyRrBDB5AjtdUi0/pub?fbclid=IwAR1hIQoGnSgGRMXLbF04DwmPl373kJqzkNdzikdG4qiQThMaQJNv8WEQLmE   (A copy of this document is supplied in this repository as html).
+https://docs.google.com/document/d/e/2PACX-1vTwYgkNJRoDjYE7CUL5EMKEmP7vlVcIcQpYio_GAuGAN940Y36JGNRturhMNjsZhcyRrBDB5AjtdUi0/pub?fbclid=IwAR1hIQoGnSgGRMXLbF04DwmPl373kJqzkNdzikdG4qiQThMaQJNv8WEQLmE   (A copy of this document is supplied in this repository as html and an rtf file).

 https://www.facebook.com/groups/forth2020